zarr-developers/VirtualiZarr/docs/usage.md

 # the path in the virtual dataset will now be 'file:///some_directory/file.nc'
 ```

-Note that as the virtualizarr ``.virtualize.to_kerchunk`` method only writes absolute paths, the only scenario in which you might come across references containing relative paths is if you are opening references that were previously created using the ``kerchunk`` library alone.
-Remember that if you want to change your manifest to point to different paths, you can use the ``.virtualize.rename_paths`` method.
+Note that as the virtualizarr {py:meth}`vds.virtualize.to_kerchunk <virtualizarr.xarray.VirtualiZarrDatasetAccessor.to_kerchunk>` method only writes absolute paths, the only scenario in which you might come across references containing relative paths is if you are opening references that were previously created using the ``kerchunk`` library alone.

 ## Rewriting existing manifests